nightmarelie/songbird/readme.md

 # Chapter 3: Creating the Dev Environment

 So that we speak the same language throughout the book, we need a dev (development) environment that it is consistent in everyone's host.
 That best way to do that is to create a virtual machine (VM) via [vagrant](https://www.vagrantup.com).
-This is a popular technique nowadays.
-Laravel has something similar called [Homestead](https://github.com/laravel/homestead)
+This is a popular technique nowadays and we will be using [Homestead](https://github.com/laravel/homestead) for this purpose.

-We will do **actual coding in your host** (main operating system) and let the VM run the web server, sharing the web folder between the 2 machines.
+The idea is to do **actual coding in your host** (main operating system) and let the VM run the web server, sharing the web folder between the 2 machines.
 Note that 99% of the time, you don't need to touch the VM except to make sure that it is up and running.

-Our VM will be running ubuntu 14.04, Apache2 and PHP 7.

 ## Objectives

-> * Install the standard SongBird virtual machine.
+> * Install all pre-requisites for development.

 > * Configure your host to access the VM.

 ## Installation